South Carolina Accounting License Defense Attorneys

 - intentional use of a false or fraudulent statement in a document connected with the practice of accounting;

-- obtaining fees or assistance in obtaining fees under fraudulent circumstances;
+- obtaining fees or assistance in obtaining payments under fraudulent circumstances;

-- failure to comply with established professional standards;
+- failing to comply with established professional standards;

-- violation of the code of professional ethics adopted by the South Carolina Board of Accountancy or of the AICPA Professional Standards Code of Conduct;
+- violating of the code of professional ethics adopted by the South Carolina Board of Accountancy or of the AICPA Professional Standards Code of Conduct;

 - practicing after failing to renew your license or registration;

-- failure to respond to requests for information or to cooperate in a Board investigation;
+- failing to respond to requests for information or to cooperate in a Board investigation;

-- failure to disclose or disclaim the appropriate license status of a person or entity not holding a license but associated with financial statements;
+- failing to disclose or disclaim the appropriate license status of a person or entity not holding a license but associated with financial statements;

-- engaging in advertising or another form of solicitation or use of a firm name in a manner that is false, misleading, deceptive, or tending to promote unsupported claims;
+- engaging in advertising or another form of solicitation or use of a firm named in a manner that is false, misleading, deceptive, or tending to promote unsupported claims;

 - the revocation, suspension, reprimand or other discipline of the right to practice by the licensee in any other state or by a federal agency for cause other than the failure to pay an annual registration fee;